xiaoxianyu-office/mm/skills/mechanics/setname.md

 Mechanic: setname
 =================

-Sets the display name of the target.
-May only work with mobs.
+Sets the display name of the caster.
+This will not work with players.
 Examples
 --------